gryoussef/kubernetes-assignment/README.md

 The Secret contains the API key for the app, which is passed to the app as an environment variable.

 The ServiceAccount is used by the Deployment for authorization.

+# CI pipeline

+I have tried to integrate [Kubescape](https://github.com/kubescape/github-action/blob/main/.github/workflows/example-scan.yaml) but did not work for some reason. it does not work also in their repository.
+I don't have time to investigate.